-In November 2004, when four people became paralyzed after purportedly receiving Botox Cosmetic injections at a medical clinic in Oakland Park, Fla., the Food and Drug Administration’s (FDA) Office of Criminal Investigations (OCI) was called to investigate.
+In November 2004, when four people became paralyzed after reportedly receiving Botox Cosmetic injections at a medical clinic in Florida.
 The four victims were hospitalized with severe botulism poisoning.
 The paralysis was temporary—a result of being injected with potent, unapproved botulinum toxin.
-The doctor who injected the toxin had passed it off as Botox Cosmetic, an FDA-approved drug to treat forehead wrinkles.
+The doctor who injected the toxin had lied about the product and passed it off as Botox Cosmetic, an approved FDA-approved drug to treat forehead wrinkles.

-What began as one OCI investigation of a Florida medical clinic escalated into 210 investigations of health care professionals throughout the United States.
-As of July 2008, the work of OCI has led to 31 arrests and 29 convictions of individuals who purposely injected an unapproved, cheaper substitute toxin for FDA-approved Botox Cosmetic into nearly 1,000 unknowing patients.
+What began as a criminal investigation of a Florida medical clinic escalated into 210 investigations of health care professionals throughout the United States.
+As of July 2008, the work of the investigative units has led to 31 arrests and 29 convictions of individuals who purposely injected an unapproved, cheaper substitute toxin for FDA-approved Botox Cosmetic into nearly 1,000 unknowing patients.
 Studies show that only 1 in 4 patients who have been harmed by illegal injections, from either an illegal house party or fraudulent provider, ever report the crime.

 Under federal law, no form of botulinum toxin may be commercially distributed for use on humans unless it has been approved by FDA.
-At this time, Botox Cosmetic, made by Allergan Inc. of Irvine, Calif., is the only type of botulinum toxin approved by FDA to temporarily soften the frown lines between the eyebrows.
-Botox Cosmetic is a sterile, purified version of the same toxin that causes botulism, a severe form of foodborne illness.
-In both cases, the toxin is produced by the bacterium Clostridium botulinum.
+Botox and Dysport are FDA approved and should be the only two injectables considered for the treatment of wrinkles around the eyes and forehead.
+In both cases, the toxins used for the injectable is produced by the bacterium Clostridium botulinum.
 The injectable form of sterile, purified botulinum toxin, when used in small doses, locally affects the muscles’ ability to contract, smoothing out frown lines to make them nearly invisible.

 - Botox Cosmetic is an injectable drug and should be administered by a trained, qualified health care professional working under the supervision of a doctor.